How to Migrate from TallComponents to IronPDF in C#

 grep -r "using TallComponents" --include="*.cs" .

-Document existing XML templates and layouts—these will be converted to HTML.
+Document existing XML/layout templates—these will be converted to HTML.
 Identify security settings currently in use, noting password configurations and digital signature implementations.

 Code Update Tasks